-Review teams should include line and fire managers, fire and aviation operations specialists, dispatch and logistics specialists, fire business management specialists, and other technical experts as needed (i.e., safety & occupational health specialists, contracting officers).
+Review teams should include line and fire managers, fire and aviation operations specialists, dispatch and logistics specialists, fire business management specialists, and other technical experts as needed (safety & occupational health specialists, contracting officers).
 This expertise may be internal, interagency, or contract, and include members from other states.
-Local-level review team membership is determined by the field manager; state-level review team sare identified by the Director, Office of Fire and Aviation.
+Local-level review team membership is determined by the field manager; state-level review team membership is identified by the state director; and national review teams are identified by the Director, Office of Fire and Aviation.